 And oh, if you’re expecting realistic gore like in World War Z, forget it.
 The blood/gore in this is minimal; cartoonish even.
 That’s not to say a lot of blood = good zombie film, but the impact is less if you see a character bashing what is supposed to be a wooden bat with little to no effect on the zombies lol.

 Is Train to Busan a bad film?
 No, not by a long shot; there are plenty of worse zombie films.
-But for people to say it was really touching, that they cried watching it, etc… I guess I must be a heartless bitch then.
+But I wouldn’t call it the best in the genre, or groundbreaking.